AlexNav73/CoreCraft/README.md

 dotnet add package Navitski.Crystalized.Model.Generators
 ```

-After this two packages are installed we can start writing a model description.
+After this two packages are installed, we can start writing a model description.
 Create file called `Model.model.json` and add it to the project as a additional file like so:

 ```xml
 <ItemGroup>